Home > Woman’s health

 To some extent, breastfeeding also has a positive impact on maternal mental health.
 However, the experience of a mother who wishes to breastfeed and encounters difficulties also represents a significant stress and distress factor.
 This situation reinforces the idea that all women who wish to breastfeed need appropriate support.

-A 2022 study concluded that, overall, breastfeeding was correlated with better maternal mental health.
+• Yuen M et al. The effects of breastfeeding on maternal mental health : a systematic review.
+J Womens Health 2022 ; 31(6) : 787-807. https://pubmed.ncbi.nlm.nih.gov/35442804/ Overall, breastfeeding was associated with improved maternal mental health outcomes.
 However, this impact was influenced by the course of breastfeeding, the difficulties encountered, the discrepancy between maternal expectations and experience, and the importance attached to breastfeeding by the mother in her role as mother.
 Further research on this subject is needed.

 Regaining normal weight after pregnancy